Taxco Mexico: Things to Do, Where to Stay + What to Eat

 The colectivo to Pozas Azules leaves from in front of the Coppel department store (location) every hour or when full.
 Look for “pozas azules” on the front windshield.

-Food: What and Where to Eat In Taxco Mexico
+What and Where to Eat In Taxco

-I found the restaurants in Taxco Mexico to be slightly underwhelming.
+I found the restaurants in Taxco to be slightly underwhelming.
 For the best traditional food, go to the mercado where you can find pozole (see below) and one of my favorite dishes in Mexico, barbacoa.

 For nontraditional food, I did enjoy the view, coffee, and crepes (sweet and savory) from Bálsamo Café.
 And in the afternoons, La Bambina is a good spot for a beer and wings on the patio with amazing views.